 Terms of hire

-Category C – This exhibition must be under regular supervision during opening hours and the premises securely locked at night.
+This exhibition requires regular supervision during opening hours and the premises securely locked at night.
+Alarm system required.